Judge orders Apple to loosen grip on payments in Epic battle | DW | 11.09.2021

 However, there was some consolation for Apple, as the judge also ruled that Epic had not proved its claim of illegal monopoly against the tech giant.

-"Apple enjoys considerable market share of over 55% and extraordinarily high profit margins... (but) Success is not illegal," Rogers said.
+"Apple enjoys considerable market share of over 55% and extraordinarily high profit margins ... [but its] success is not illegal," Rogers said.

 "Epic Games failed in its burden to demonstrate Apple is an illegal monopolist," she added.